 Say hello to Google's fourth-gen home-made Pixel smartphone.
-Now four years in, we've arrived at the point where the earlier Nexus programme - where third-party manufacturers dictated design or branded the phones with their own logos - seems like a distant memory.
+Now four years in, the earlier Nexus programme - where third-party manufacturers dictated design or branded the phones with their own logos - seems like a distant memory.

 Sure, the Pixel might not be selling like hotcakes for various reasons, but it is now an established brand, capable of showing-off Google's innovation in a way you don't necessarily see in other devices.
 Whether that's the Soli chip and Motion Gesture controls, or the stunning results achieved from the camera hardware by combining it with the AI capabilities, there's plenty in the Pixel 4 to differentiate it from the rest of the pack.

 But the Pixel 4 sits in a spot where the Pixel 3a family exists for far cheaper, while the Pixel 4 XL offers better (but still not great) battery life.
-And that's without coming to mention its significant Apple, Samsung and other competition.
+And that's without coming to mention its significant competition (Apple, Samsung et al).
 Is Google's time as a smartphone brand being called into question, or does the fourth-gen Pixel offer more than many are giving it credit?

 - Dimensions: 147 x 68.9 x 8.2mm / Weight: 162g